riceissa/breathing/doc.md

 - am i exhaling enough air? am i trying to just take in the next breathe before exhaling the current breath?
 - can i soften my inhale? can i make it silent, even just for a few breaths?
 - does my brain feel like it's suffocating? if so, i can try to let myself take an occasional mouth breath.
 - how does it feel to sit upright, place one hand on my upper chest and one hand on my belly, and to just tactilely feel my breathing?
+(I suspect this one has a slight calming effect from some deep part of you _knowing_ that you are still breathing because you can feel that you breathing muscles are causing movement.)
 - which part of my body is moving as i breathe? can i try to make my body move less, or distribute the movement more evenly across my body, so that i'm not just exaggerating movement in any one part of my body?
 - am i slouched? can i be more upright so that the whole length of my torso is free to expand?
 - can i change my posture? can i stand up? if i'm lying down, can i lie on my side vs back vs belly?